 Your visitors can access to your website using its address displayed on the My websites page.

 First, your website has a title.
-In the example above, the website is called: “Follow the instructions!”.
+In the example above, the website is called: “Create a website with SiteW”.

 You can change the website title by moving the mouse over the line where this title is displayed.
 The eye-shaped icon is shown and, by clicking on this icon, you can rename the website.
 However, don’t confuse the website title with its address.

 The website address is shown under the title, in URL form, and is recognizable by the prefix www.
 In the example above, the website address is: www.follow-the-instructions-with.sitew.com.